top of page

 Whether you are school staff or a parent, there are key actions that ensure a productive IEP meeting.
 Check out these tips:

 Communicate regularly.
-Don’t wait until the annual IEP meeting to bring up concerns.
+Do not wait until the annual IEP meeting to bring concerns.
 Whether you’re a teacher, related service provider, or parent, speak up as soon as something comes up.
-Reach out to the school—or the family—and let them know what’s going on.
-I recently sat in on an IEP meeting where a behavior issue had been happening for months, but the parents didn’t hear about it until the IEP meeting.
+Reach out to the school—or the family—and let them know what is going on.
+I recently sat in on an IEP meeting where a behavior issue had been happening for months, but the parents did not hear about it until the IEP meeting.
 You can imagine how shocked and frustrated they were.
 It made the whole meeting much harder than it needed to be.

 Bring data.
 Include concrete work samples or any other evidence that supports the goals and components of the IEP.
 Whenever possible, organize the information visually—such as through graphs, charts, or brief summaries—to make the data easier to understand and discuss.

 Ask questions.
-Before, during or after the meeting, if there are things that you are concerned about or don’t sound quite right, ask for clarification.
+Before, during or after the meeting, if there are things that you are concerned about or don’t sound quite, ask for clarification.
 Each member of the IEP team should have the same understanding of each component of the IEP.

 Comments